DAY 1 - FLIGHT

 DAY 9 - ROME

-Optional excursion to Capri ($90 pre-booked)
+Optional excursion to Capri (extra cost)

 Enjoy amazing views of the Amalfi coastline as you ferry across the Bay of Naples to the mountainous Isle of Capri.
 Travel by funicular to the ancient island resort of Capri, then board a cruise and take in the awesome views of the island’s coast.
 You’ll see the Arco Naturale, a huge stone arch on the eastern cliffs, and the famous Faraglioni, three enormous limestone rocks that loom out of the sea.
 (If weather conditions don’t permit a cruise, you’ll instead explore the scenic towns of Capri and Anacapri with your guide.)